-Tritheism is the concept that the one God of the Bible is really composed of three separate beings who are only called one because they are perfectly united in their goals, plans and purposes and they work together.
-In this concept God is not an individual, but rather a group of three individuals, or a committee.

-had every reason to trust that God was looking out for her best interests in withholding the fruit of the Tree of the Knowledge of Good and Evil from her.
+Tritheism is the concept that the one God of the Bible is really composed of three separate beings who are only called one because they are perfectly united in their goals, plans and purposes and they work believed that God loved her with all His heart.
+She had every reason to trust that God was looking out for her best interests in withholding the fruit of the Tree of the Knowledge of Good and Evil from her.
 God had told her not to eat the fruit of that tree because if she did it would have a very negative effect upon her; she would die.
 Eve understood that the fruit was harmful to her and, therefore, she believed that God was good and loving to withhold it from her.